-We are the first primary school in the Bury Borough to achieve this status.
+We were the first primary school in the Bury Borough to achieve this status and have seen been successful in the renewal of the award.

 We have worked very hard to achieve the ‘Quality Award for Dyslexia Schools’ The philosophy underpinning the Quality Award is that changing practice to accommodate dyslexic individuals often results in good practice for everyone.